 All investment management expenses are accounted for on an accruals basis.
 External investment manager fees are agreed in the respective mandates governing their appointments.
 Broadly, these are based on the market value of the investments under their management and therefore increase or reduce as the value of these investments change.
 In instances where an investment manager's fee note has not been received by the balance sheet date, an estimate based on the market value of their mandate as at the end of the year is used for inclusion in the fund account.
-In 2012/13 £0.036m of fees is based on such estimates (2011/12 £0.023m).
+In 2013/14 no fees are based on such estimates (2012/13 £0.036m).
 The cost of obtaining investment advice from external consultants is included in investment management charges.
-The cost of the council's in-house Fund management team are charged direct to the Fund and a proportion of the council's costs representing management time spent by officers on investment management is also charged to the Fund.
+The cost of the council's inhouse Fund management team are charged direct to the Fund and a proportion of the council's costs representing management time spent by officers on investment management is also charged to the Fund.